eayrey/Component-Ratio-Method/README.md

 The component ratio method is how the US Forest Service's Forest Inventory and Analysis program estimates how much biomass is in a given tree.
 Ultimately its used for US's carbon monitoring program.

-The CRM is a hot mess.
+The CRM is a convoluted mess.
 It uses local equations to correct biases in national equations for different parts of the tree, then combines them.
 A thorough walkthrough can be found here:

 https://www.nrs.fs.fed.us/pubs/gtr/gtr_nrs88.pdf